MahadevVasista/Mycode/Conference-Syllabus.md

   *	What types of bot data exist
 3. User Experience:  Principles and Best Practices
   1. Getting the best user experience through thoughtful design
-4. Bot Framework Developer's Introduction – a ride-along lab
+4. Bot Framework Developer's Introduction – a hands-on lab
   1. Toolbox
   2. Build an intelligent bot with Bot Builder Node.js SDK
-  3. Test the bot
+  3. Test the bot in VSCode (attached debugger) and command terminal
 5. Azure part (follow along if you don't have an Azure subscription yet or try with free trial [here](https://azure.microsoft.com/en-us/free/))
   4. Publishing a bot
   5. Registering a bot